 If you already have a diagnostic psychoeducational report you should submit it when you make an appointment to meet with Meighen Centre staff or send us a copy of your report (mail, fax, or scanned and by e-mail) as soon as you receive your letter of acceptance.
 This will give us time to read your report and let you know if your report conforms to our requirements.
 If it does not, this may give you the time to update your testing before the beginning of the semester.

 Students with disabilities from around the world attend Mount Allison University.
 If you have documentation of your disability from your home country, you should bring it with you.
 If you have questions or concerns please contact us ahead of time by e-mail or phone.

 If you are coming to Mount Allison from another university for a term or two, the Meighen Centre will attempt to provide a level of support equivalent to that received at your home university.
 We need a letter from your home university disability service provider that outlines your disability status, and specifies what accommodations they provided.
 If you have concerns, please e-mail us or call ahead of your arrival to discuss any questions you might have.

-The Co-ordinator of the Meighen Centre is available to consult with students, parents and diagnosticians regarding any of these guidelines.
+The Director of Accessibility and Student Wellness is available to consult with students, parents and diagnosticians regarding any of these guidelines.